JayasinghePS/JayasinghePS/README.md

 ###
 ---
 <p align="center">
-  💡 *"First, solve the problem.
-Then, write the code... and maybe refactor it a week later."*
+  💡 First, solve the problem.
+Then, write the code... and maybe refactor it a week later.
 </p>